Thanks for visiting Protect The Source!

 The water in our aquifers, rivers, and lakes provides drinking water to the public.
-These natural sources can be vulnerable to contamination from land use practices such as farming and potential contaminant sources such as gas stations within the vicinity of drinking water wells and intakes.
+These natural sources can be vulnerable to contamination from land use practices and potential contaminant sources within the vicinity of drinking water wells and intakes.

 There are many ways to minimize this vulnerability and help keep public drinking water free from contaminants.
 It is critical that we take steps to protect our source water.